A Road Trip Around the Mediterranean Island Country

 When: May 2013

-What: Ferry across the Comino Channel, Azure Window, Carmelite Church, Ggantija Temple, Jellyfish, Rock lizards.
+What: Ferry across the Comino Channel, Azure Window, Carmelite Church, Ggantija Temple, Jellyfish, Rock lizards, Valletta balconies, Iconography of a bygone Britain, Sliema sunset, Qbajjar Salt Pans, travelling on the car ferry from Malta to Gozo.

-Illnesses or mishaps: Very nearly going paddling in a sea teeming with jellyfish.
-It always pays to look closely first!
+Illnesses or mishaps: Being diverted to Nantes in northern France on our outgoing flight because of a medical emergency on board; very nearly going paddling in a sea teeming with jellyfish.
+It always pays to look closely first; finding a whole octopus on my seafood pizza.

-Malta is the biggest of the three islands on the archipelago, and is also home to its miniature capital city Valletta being, as it is, less than one kilometre squared in size.
+Malta is the biggest of the three islands on the archipelago, and is also home to its Lilliputian capital city Valletta being, as it is, less than one kilometre squared in size.
 It is an elegant place with overhanging balconies in sheer abundance.
 Those on Republic Street are particularly impressive, being a veritable feast of styles and deep, subdued colours.
-The view of Valletta from the Bay of Sliema, where we were based, is stunning.
-The huge sandy-coloured dome of the Carmelite Church and spires loom impressively on the skyline foregrounded by the lapping blue waters of the harbour.
-The sight had distinct and comparable echoes of Venice and is a skyline deserving of any world capital.
-It is this image which regularly pops up in any Malta-related internet search and which lures you into booking your flight ticket.
+The view of Valletta from the Bay of Sliema, where we based ourselves, is stunning.
+The huge sandy-coloured dome of the Carmelite Church and spires loom impressively on the skyline foregrounded by the lapping blue waters of the harbour, and was almost Venetian in quality.

-Valletta's tranquillity meant we had the whole outdoor restaurant to ourselves, apart from a ginger stray cat who rather enjoyed the whole octopus we gave it having ordered a seafood pizza to find there were two whole octopi included in the deal.
-The islands are unsurprisingly very sea-oriented so if, like me, you are a bit squeamish about strange eight-legged sea monsters on your pizza, keep a close eye on what you're ordering!
-Just across the harbour lies Valletta's opposite: the promenade areas of St Julian's and Sliema both of which conjure up images of Miami not Malta.
-Muscular men prance up and down with unfathomably miniature dogs, joggers in the latest gear dash by with ipods in-tow, people working out on the outdoor gym equipment and drinkers sit in noisy al-fresco bars sipping cocktails with neon lights all around.
-Head approximately 12km westward from Valletta and the Miami-like promenades of St Julian's and Sliema and you will stumble across Malta's original and ancient walled capital Mdina.
-Rabat lies a stone throw outside Mdina's golden walls and sports a traditional ensemble of narrow streets, religious statues and balconies.
-Rabat is Malta's essence distilled into a tiny space.
-The small square is dominated by a lightbulb covered, and lovely, St Paul's Church.
-Stop off at the small cake shop opposite for a selection of traditional Maltese pastries and nougats before heading off.
-St Paul's Square is a perfectly pint-sized place in which to people watch and drink coffee.
+Valletta's tranquillity resulted in us having the whole outdoor restaurant to ourselves - aside from a stray ginger cat who rather enjoyed the whole octopus we gave it having ordered a seafood pizza only to discover that there were two whole octopi included in the deal.
+The islands are unsurprisingly very aquatically-oriented and so if, like me, you are a bit squeamish about strange eight-legged sea monsters on your pizza, keep a close eye on what you're ordering.
+Just across the harbour lies Valletta's opposite: the promenade areas of St Julian's and Sliema both of which conjure up sights more readily associated with Miami not Malta.
+Muscular men prance up and down with unfathomably miniature dogs, joggers in the latest gear dash by with the latest tech in-tow, people pumping iron on the outdoor gym equipment and drinkers sit in noisy al-fresco bars sipping cocktails with neon lights all around.

-Malta is an island with a multi-layered personality: staunchly religious and traditional, definitely quaint and charming, and certainly glitzy and pretentious - it just depends which aspect of Malta you want to see: there is a type of Malta to suit everyone - anything from tasteful to tasteless and everything else in-between.
+Malta is an island with a multi-layered personality: staunchly religious and traditional, definitely quaint and charming, and certainly glitzy and pretentious - it just depends which aspect of Malta you wish to experience: there is a type of Malta to suit everyone - anything from tasteful to tasteless and everything else in-between.

 The beautiful view of Valletta as seen from across the harbour at Sliema.
 In the centre looms the huge sandy-coloured dome of the Carmelite Church.